TEXT-S&P summary: Autoliv Inc.

 S&P base-case cash flow and capital-structure scenario

-For 2012, we expect Autoliv’s ratio of funds from operations (FFO) to debt to stay in the three digit range, after our adjustments--it was 283% in 2011.
+For the 12 months to March 31, 2012, Autoliv’s funds from operations (FFO) to debt, after our adjustments, was 246% and adjusted debt to EBITDA only 0.3x (after netting cash in excess of $200 million from debt).
 Leverage was subsequently reduced by the deferred equity subscription proceeds settled in April 2012.

 We believe Autoliv should be able to cover any likely EU legal fines, exceptional shareholder payouts, and midsize acquisitions, while remaining within its financial policies.
 The company’s financial targets, for instance, include a maximum debt-to-EBITDA ratio of “significantly below 3x”.
-Looking at 2012 expected credit metrics, we consider Autoliv able to meet about $1 billion of mandatory or discretionary payouts at the current rating level.
-We base this assessment on our estimate that Autoliv will generate about $1.0 billion in EBITDA and more than $0.3 billion of adjusted free operating cash flow (FOCF) annually in 2012.
+We consider Autoliv able to meet at least $1 billion of mandatory or discretionary payouts that might materialize in 2012 within the current rating.
+We base this assessment on our estimate that Autoliv will generate about $1.0 billion in EBITDA and $0.4 billion of adjusted free operating cash flow (FOCF) annually in 2012 and 2013.

 Liquidity